senayberhe/image-gallery/README.md

 - Build with html5 and css3

-- and also live-server for development
+- used live-server for development

 ![Repo List](landing.png)